NORTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 To cap off your extraordinary journey, we’ve partnered with Raincoast Breads in K’il Kun (Sandspit ) to provide a memorable final dinner upon your return from your expedition.
 Raincoast Breads is a hidden gem: celebrated as Canada’s pinnacle of haute cuisine, they were the first restaurant in Canada authorized to forage wild ingredients.
 The result is an extraordinary, hyper-local, seasonal dinner-tasting menu, melding flavours from the forest to the sea.
 This exquisite dining experience is included with all Kingfisher Gwaii Haanas tour packages.

-Join us on an eight-day Northern Gwaii Haanas Explorer kayak tour for a journey through the serene and wild landscapes of Haida Gwaii and into the heart of its profound natural and cultural history.
+Join us on an seven-day Northern Gwaii Haanas Explorer kayak tour for a journey through the serene and wild landscapes of Haida Gwaii and into the heart of its profound natural and cultural history.
 This expedition promises an unforgettable adventure: where the majesty of the land and sea meets the deep heritage of the Haida Nation.

 Price: $3395 CAD per person plus 5% Goods and Services Tax (GST). *additional charges for some dietary restrictions